barbazul/1kfa/mod_guide_gm.md

   - Give each player a "turn" where they will probably trigger an aggressive combat move like Mix It Up or Volley
-  - Pay attention to IMMEDIATE combat moves that may have triggered
+  - Pay attention to *FAST* combat moves that may have triggered
   - Execute the moves, make cool stuff happen as consequences
   - Go around the table until all the opponents flee or are incapacitated
   - Any ✗ results may usually be interpreted as "your enemies attack".
 Choose